ruthyankson/ruthyankson/README.md

 I'm Ruth.
 I love building technology for a positive impact on humanity :raised_hands:

-🎯 I’m currently working on [MEVN-CLI](https://github.com/ruthyankson/hymnal)
+🎯 I’m currently working on [Hymnal App](https://github.com/ruthyankson/hymnal)

 📫 How to reach me: